-- 1.15 The draft SSNP was screened initially in spring 2019 to ascertain whether a Strategic Environmental Assessment (SEA) and/ or Habitat Regulations Assessment (HRA) would be required.
-The screening consultation document was subject to consultation with Historic England, Natural England and the Environment Agency for five weeks.
+England, Natural England and the Environment Agency for five weeks.
 This first SEA and HRA Screening Opinion determined that the SSNP does not require an HRA but does require an SEA.
-This was on the advice of Historic England, who raised concerns about the impact that one of the proposed sites could have on the historic environment. - 1.16 At this time, the intention was to allocate sites within the Neighbourhood Plan for housing.
+This was on the advice of Historic England, who raised concerns about the impact that one of the proposed sites could have on the historic environment.

+- 1.15 At this time, the intention was to allocate sites within the Neighbourhood Plan for housing.
 This would have involved minor amendments to the Green Belt, which the NPPF states can be achieved through a Neighbourhood Plan, where there a need to do so has been established at the strategic level.
 The emerging St Albans Local Plan was intending to establish this strategic need, however as noted in Paragraph 1.10 of this document, the emerging Local Plan has been withdrawn.
 As a result, the SSNP no longer is able to amend Green Belt boundaries and the Steering Group has taken the decision to no longer allocated sites.
-Instead, an early review of the Neighbourhood Plan will be undertaken following the adoption of the new emerging Local Plan and this could explore again the allocation of sites, bearing in mind the strategic growth strategy for the district. - 1.17 A second screening opinion, reflecting this new approach, was undertaken in January 2021, which concluded that the SSNP does not require a full SEA or HRA. - 1.18 A copy of the Screening Determination letter and statement is included within evidence base and the Basic Conditions Statement, which accompanies this Submission Version Neighbourhood Plan.
+Instead, an early review of the Neighbourhood Plan will be undertaken following the adoption of the new emerging Local Plan and this could explore again the allocation of sites, bearing in mind the strategic growth strategy for the district. - 1.16 A second screening opinion, reflecting this new approach, was undertaken in January 2021, which concluded that the SSNP does not require a full SEA or HRA. - 1.17 A copy of the Screening Determination letter and statement is included within evidence base for the neighbourhood plan.